 Visit Lattice at Booth #5422 at the HIMSS15 Convention and see the full MediCopia application suite, including Specimen Collection, Transfusion, Medication, Milk, Dietary Match and Anatomic Pathology.

-Visit Lattice at Booth #431 at the National Society for Histotechnology 2014 Annual Symposium/Convention and see our new products including Specimen Collection for Pathology (patent pending), which provides a full container labeling and tracking system for the OR and outpatient facilities.
+Visit Lattice at Booth #1028 at the 104th Annual Meeting of the United States and Canadian Academy of Pathology and see our new products including Specimen Collection for Pathology (patent pending), which provides a full container labeling and tracking system for the OR and outpatient facilities.

 Lattice, Inc announces the signing of an agreement with Salem Health, Salem, OR, to implement handheld technology that will bring barcode scanning and printing to the bedside.
 Salem Heath includes Salem Hospital, Salem Regional Rehabilitation Center, and West Valley Hospital in Dallas, OR.

 Our Medication Administration software module ensures the Five Rights of Medication Administration and reduces the risks associated with administering the wrong medications to the wrong patient.

 We’re delighted to say that the Allscripts/Eclipsys migration was a success and Flagler was able to continue the use of MediCopia without additional user training or capital expenditures for handheld hardware or servers.